What are the three report formats in Excel?

 If you’re working with data in Excel and are using a pivot table (Insert > Pivot Table), you can apply specific formatting styles to create different results.
 From the Report Layout menu within the Excel tool and menu bar, you can switch between three different formats: compact, outline, and tabular.

 The compact report format in Excel is the default format for new tables.
-It’s a good choice when you want to (literally) slim down a table’s width and don’t necessarily need to see every row’s individual field headings.
+It’s a good choice when you want to (literally) slim down a table’s width and don’t necessarily need to see every row’s individual field heading.
 It optimizes readability and keeps related data organized within a single column.

 When you change the layout of a pivot table to outline form, you get a less-slim version.
 If you’re OK with the pivot table’s full-width form, the outline format allows you to see full field names as column headings.

 The tabular report format in Excel delegates row fields into separate columns.
-This format enables you to see all field names (as heading labels), and helps reduce the number of pivot table rows.
+This format enables you to see all field names (as heading labels) and helps reduce the number of pivot table rows.
 This is a relatively traditional pivot table format.
-It provides a comprehensive data view, but can get unwieldy with too many columns (too wide).
+It provides a comprehensive data view but can get unwieldy with too many columns (too wide).

 While compact, outline, and tabular Excel report formats are baked into Excel, another way to think about report formats is to think more about an individual report’s purpose.
 In other words, you’ll build and format your pivot table differently based on whether you’re looking to collect and organize data, perform summary functions on it, or apply advanced analysis to the table’s data.